lichspace/ua-trace/README.md

 # ua-trace
-A resolution of collect dom data-attr and merge with config report(multi)
+A resolution of collect dom data-attr and merge with config report(multi)，Works in web browsers.

 # Install
  you can get it on npm